Bell Food Group

 The Bell Food Group is the leading meat processor and manufacturer of convenience products in Switzerland.
-The company was founded in 1869 by Samuel Bell in Basel, where its headquarters is located up to now.
+The company was founded in 1869 by Samuel Bell in Basel, where its headquarters is located.
 Its range of products includes meat, poultry, charcuterie, seafood and convenience products.
 Brands include Bell, Abraham, ZIMBO, Môssieur Polette and Hilcona.
 The Bell Food Group has 65 locations in 15 European countries and employs 11,960 people, as of 2019.